 Now, during the tour, the amount of water in the reservoir is supposed to change, you will be drinking it of course, so they have introduced special straps on the sides of the hip belt so that you can compress the reservoir.
 In this way, you stabilize the load on the go.
 A clever system indeed.

 You can route the water hose on either side of the harness.
-There is a Magnetic Tube Trap system which keeps your tube secure and accessible when you need it.
+There is a Magnetic Tube Trap system that keeps your tube secure and accessible when you need it.
 In addition, you also have the Quick Link system in place – this means that the hose remains in place when you take the bladder out to refill.

 This is a 24 liters pack, which implies 21 plus 3 for the reservoir.
 See below how the reservoir fits in its own compartment: